Authorities serve Apple a warrant for Texas shooter’s iPhone

 The news has echoes of a recent spat between Apple and the FBI over a mass shooting in San Bernadino, California, in late 2015.
 Apple appears to have been proactive this time around.
 The Tuesday following the murders, the FBI held a press conference noting the existence of one of two phones, without revealing the make, as it didn’t want to “tell every bad guy out there what phone to buy.”

-Shortly after The Washington Post reported that the mystery handset was indeed an iPhone, Apple reached out to law enforcement, offering technical assistance in getting onto the device.
+As reported by The Washington Post, the mystery handset was indeed an iPhone.
+Apple reached out to law enforcement after the press conference, offering technical assistance in getting onto the device.
 The company, it seems, could have provided help early on, without much legal wrangling or more software controversial backdoors.

 For one thing, as morbid as it may be, TouchID (unlike FaceID, apparently) can be used to unlock a phone even after the owner of a fingerprint has died.
 In spite of issuing a warrant dated November 9 (two days after the press conference), however, an Apple spokesperson has since confirmed with TechCrunch that as of this writing, law enforcement has yet to contact the company for technical assistance in helping unlock the device.